 COVID-19 Prevention Tips:

-With COVID-19 and its variants still present throughout the country, it’s important to take preventative measures during your move.
+With COVID-19 and its variants still having resurgences throughout the country, it’s important to take preventative measures during your move.
 According to the CDC, here are a few ways to prevent the spread of COVID-19:

 - Wear a mask